 Even if equality is trending in the right direction in your organization, are you helping everyone understand the whys and hows of truly leveling the playing field?
 Are old beliefs dragging your team down the wrong path?

+TriNet’s Diversity, Equity and Inclusion series is designed to provide ideas around having a diverse workforce.
 You will see avenues the characters can take in the conversation below.
 These are just a few potential paths we believe to be helpful and are not meant to be considered as the only possible outcomes.
-Feel free to navigate to a different path at the bottom of the story.
+Feel free to navigate to a different path at the bottom of the page.

 The main things you need to know are